Krisna07/IdeatrackerAI/README.md

 # IdeaTracker AI

 IdeaTracker AI is a web application that helps you track the progress of your ideas by breaking them down into manageable subtasks.
 It uses Google Generative AI to generate detailed breakdowns and subtasks for your ideas.
+The application also integrates with Supabase for user authentication and idea storage.

 ## Features